Andy-UTAS/SSP/docs/1-intoduction/1-3-emetalsI.md

 We apply a magnetic field $\bf B$ along the $z$-direction to a planar (two-dimensional) sample that sits in the $xy$ plane.
 The sample has width $W$ in the $y$-direction, length $L$ in the $x$-direction and we apply a current $I$ along the $x$-direction.

-??? question "What is the relation between the electric field and the electric potential?"
+??? question "1.3.2 What is the relation between the electric field and the electric potential?"
     $V_b - V_a = -\int_{\Gamma} \mathbf{E} \cdot d\mathbf{\ell}$ if $\Gamma$ is a path from $a$ to $b$.

 1. Suppose we measure a Hall voltage $V_H$.
 Express the Hall resistance $R_{xy} = V_H/I$ as a function of magnetic field.
 Does $R_{xy}$ depend on the geometry of the sample?
 Also express $R_{xy}$ in terms of the Hall coefficient $R_H$.